About

 What if I don’t like spicy food?

-This curry is spiced with A LOT of black pepper.
+This curry is spiced with a LOT of black pepper.
 If you don’t like black pepper, you can certainly reduce the amount of the spice that you add.
 I wouldn’t recommend removing the black pepper altogether though.

 Gently roll the bun in your palm to make it smooth and round, and the seam is smooth and completely sealed as well at the bottom.